Local woman says yoga helped her recover from stroke

 Even now, she still can't feel the left side of her body the same as she used to, so she focuses on and teaches about proper body alignment.
 It helped her and helps others gain strength, flexibilty and balance.

-"I think the practice just pulls you back into yourself and that helps you stand a little taller and feel a little stronger," said Casey Meehan from Center City.
+"I think the practice just pulls you back into yourself and that helps you stand a little taller and feel a little stronger," said Kasey Meehan from Center City.

 "You have to have the mindset that you have the power to change and to better your situation and that every breath you take is another opportunity to begin again and that's a lot of opportunities," said Lisa.